Vivojay/mariana-music-player/docs/DESKTOP_MOUSE_SEEK_AUDIT.md

   chapters outside the region.
 - Hover outside a preferred region previews the nearest valid boundary and may label it `Preferred start` or `Preferred end`.
-- A later click submits the clamped absolute target, and the backend recomputes the clamp against current policy.
+- The implemented click/tap submits the clamped absolute target, and the backend recomputes the clamp against current policy.
 - Seeking to a preferred end follows the controller's existing completion semantics.
 Seeking near the finite source end follows its existing safe-EOF